xmars4/odoo-cicd-jenkins/.cicd/README.md

     - **_Which events would you like to trigger this webhook?_** : _Let me select individual events./ Pull requests_
     - Click : Add webhook

+7. CI/CD options for build and run test cases

+    If you want to ignore running Odoo test cases for some addons, update file [odoo.json](conf/odoo.json)\
+    Belwow is the structure and list of avaiable options:

+    ```json
+    {
+        "addons": {
+            "addon_name": {
+                "ignore_test": true,
+                ...
+            },
+            "addon_2": {
+                "ignore_demo": true,
+                ...
+            }
+        }
+        ...
+    }
+    ```

+    - _addon_name_: Odoo addon name, each addon have to stay in a different block
+    - _ignore_test_: if it's value is _true_, Jenkins won't run test cases for this addon
+    - _ignore_demo_: if it's value is _true_, Jenkins will ingore this module's demo data when running test cases

-7. Integration with SonarQube
+8. Integration with SonarQube

-    7.1.
+    8.1.
 Install SonarQube

     - Install SonarQube and allow Jenkins to connect to it (already done in docker compose file at step **_1.6_**)
     - Access SonarQube UI and [generate a user token](https://docs.sonarsource.com/sonarqube/latest/user-guide/user-account/generating-and-using-tokens/#generating-a-token)

-    7.2.
+    8.2.
 Add SonarQube installer to Jenkins

     - Access Jenkins Web UI
     - Path: Dasboard / Manage Jenkins / Tools / SonarQube Scanner